Twenty Princes Street

 The Finances and Details

-20 Princes Street and Juniper bar are both winners for me and I couldn’t find fault in any of the experience.
-A 3 course meal with wine (depending on whether you have steak or not) will cost around £125 plus tip for two.
-And with the the rest of the building having just opened as Hotel Indigo Edinburgh – Princes Street, why not make make a whole night of it!
+Twenty Princes Street and Juniper Bar are both winners for me and I couldn’t find fault in any of the experiences.
+A 3-course meal with wine (depending on whether you have steak or not) will cost around £125 plus tip for two.
+And with the rest of the building having just opened as Hotel Indigo Edinburgh – Princes Street, why not make a whole night of it!